powsybl/powsybl.github.io/docs/tutorials/loadflow/loadflow.md

 In your project you might also need to add other dependencies required by your load-flow business logic implementation.

-# Write an implementation of com.powsybl.loadflow.LoadFlow interface
+# Write an implementation of the LoadFlow interface

 Here is a class *template*  that implements `com.powsybl.loadflow.LoadFlow` interface, where you will put your load-flow implementation.